themadan/amitness.github.io/content/articles/illustrated-deepcluster.md

 ## Step by Step Example

-Let's see how DeepCluster is implemented in practice with a step by step example of the whole pipeline from the input data to the output labels:
+Let's see how DeepCluster is applied in practice with a step by step example of the whole pipeline from the input data to the output labels:

 **1. Training Data**